arbitoor/arbitoor-core/README.md

 - Big type issue- regular algorithm replaces string with bignumber, causing stableswap to break

+- Rated pools
+    1. Filter them in stableSmart, but include in hybrid smart.
 # Optimizing fetches
 - Fetching done at
     1. ft-contract/ftGetTokenMetadata: in smartRouteLogic.js for decimal places and token metadata.
 Replaced with tonic token list.